top of page

 Bio

 After growing up in the US with a wholehearted love of astronomy, I moved to the UK to attend the University of Leeds.
 In 2013, I obtained an MPhys/BSc degree in Physics with Astrophysics and moved to the Netherlands to do my PhD in Astrochemistry at the Kapteyn Astronomical Institute.
 Under the supervision of Prof. Dr. Floris van der Tak, I completed my PhD in 2018 and returned to the US the same year to begin a fellowship in the NASA Postdoctoral Program at NASA Goddard Space Flight Center.
 After nearly 3 years at Goddard, I returned to Kapteyn in early 2021 to begin my NWO Veni fellowship work.
+Having finished this fellowship, I am now working as a science communicator looking for new ways to inspire people to discover the universe and our place in it.

 You can find more information about my life and my science on this prezi that I gave as a lustrum speaker in 2021.